desk-framework/desk/docs/content/en/docs/ref/app--after.md

 ## More information

-For more information and a description of all available methods, refer to the documentation about the {@link app-context Application context}.
+For more information and a description of all available methods, refer to the following page:

 - {@link app-context}